Trump Inauguration Performers Update: Booked Band Pulls Out Just Days Before Event

 “As time went by, the complexity of the situation became real immense and intense.
 The band was caught in a hurricane.
 We didn’t see this coming, of course.”

-It’s noted in the report that although Bruce Springsteen never reacted to the news that the band inspired by him was performing at the Trump inauguration, the founding bassist of E Street Band, Garry Tallent, did — as well as the band’s guitarist, Steven Van Zandt.
+It’s noted in the report that although Bruce Springsteen never reacted to the news that the band inspired by him was performing at the Trump inauguration, the founding bassist of E Street Band, Garry Tallent, did, as well as the band’s guitarist, Steven Van Zandt.

 “Please tell me this is more fake news.
 Or at least a joke,” Tallent tweeted.